for Sunday 3rd July 1966

 Excuse Me Baby Magic Lanterns CBS 202094

-The Magic Lanterns fared slightly better in the US with three of their singles nudging into the Hot Hundred in '68, '71 and '72.
-Highest-placed of the three was Shame Shame, which stayed in the chart for twelve weeks, peaking at #29.
+The Magic Lanterns fared slightly better on the other side of the pond with three of their singles nudging into the Hot Hundred in '68, '71 and '72.
+Highest-placed of the three was Shame Shame, which stayed in the US chart for twelve weeks, peaking at #29.

 36